Skip to main content

 5. Build and test locally

-Before creating the template on Blaxel, test it locally:
+Before pushing the image to Blaxel, test it locally:

 # Build the Docker image